rootfs/tachyon/deploy/vagrant/README.md

 A sample `init.yml.aws` is provided.
 Copy or link it to `init.yml`.
 Make sure parameter `Ufs` is `hadoop2` and `Provider` is `aws`.
 Change the rest of parameters, especially network addresses, to what you want if necessary.

 Then start the clusters.

+    vagrant up --provider=aws [--no-parallel]

+The `no-parallel` option starts the cluster nodes serially.

+## Examples of Running OpenStack Compute Node Clusters Using HDFS 2.4 as Underfilesystem

+A sample `init.yml.os` is provided.
+Copy or link it to `init.yml`.
+Make sure parameter `Ufs` is `hadoop2` and `Provider` is `openstack`.
+Change the rest of parameters, especially network addresses, to what you want if necessary.

+Then start the clusters.